cyberark/MITM_Intercept/README.md

 ## Differences from mitm_relay

-mitm_snatcher is compatible with newer versions of python 3 (python 3.9) and is also compatible with windows (socket.MSG_DONTWAIT does not exist in windows, for example).
+mitm_intercept is compatible with newer versions of python 3 (python 3.9) and is also compatible with windows (socket.MSG_DONTWAIT does not exist in windows, for example).
 We kept the option of using “STARTTLS,” and we called it “Mixed” mode.
 Using the SSL key log file is updated (the built-in option to use it is new from python 3.8), and we added the option to change the [sni header](https://en.wikipedia.org/wiki/Server_Name_Indication).
 Now, managing incoming and outgoing communication is done by [socketserver]( https://docs.python.org/3/library/socketserver.html), and all the data is sent to a subclass of [ThreadingHTTPServer](https://docs.python.org/3/library/http.server.html#http.server.ThreadingHTTPServer) that handle the data representation and modification.
 This way, it is possible to see the changes applied by the modification script in the response (convenient for using Burp).
 Also, we can now change the available ciphers that the script uses using the [OpenSSL cipher list format](https://www.openssl.org/docs/manmaster/man1/ciphers.html)

 ## Prerequisites